Shoalhaven River: Indigenous history

-The upper part of the Shoalhaven river, in the district around modern-day Braidwood, is the traditional land of the Walbanga people.
+The upper part of the Shoalhaven river, in the district around modern-day Braidwood, is the traditional land of Walbanga people.

 European history

 The explorer and navigator George Bass found the entrance to the Shoalhaven River during his whaleboat voyage down the south coast of New South Wales in 1797.
 He gave the name Shoals Haven to the river (now known as the Crookhaven River) because of the shoals of mud and sand he found at the river mouth.

 Approximately 20 km west of Nowra are a series of properties along the banks of the Shoalhaven River that were a gift to the people of Australia from Arthur Boyd, his wife, Yvonne, and the Boyd family.
 Entrusted to the Bundanon Trust, along with further gifts by Boyd, including copyright of all of his artwork, these properties provide an environment that promotes visual arts, writing, music and other performing arts, and the promotion of education and research in the arts.